Bristol and South Wales Union Railway

 The Bristol and South Wales Union Railway was built to connect Bristol, England, with south Wales.
 The route involved a ferry crossing of the River Severn but was considerably shorter than the alternative route through Gloucester.
 The ferry was replaced by the Severn Tunnel in 1886 but part of the route continues to be used, forming parts of the Cross-Country Route and the South Wales Main Line.

 History

 Construction and independent operation

-A "Bristol and South Wales Junction Railway" was authorised by Act of Parliament in 1846.
+A "Bristol and South Wales Junction Railway" was authorised by an act of Parliament, the Bristol and South Wales Junction Railway Act 1846 (9 & 10 Vict. c. cv).
 Isambard Kingdom Brunel surveyed a route across the Severn and the ferry at New Passage was purchased, but the line failed to raise enough money so was not built.
 The "Bristol, South Wales and Southampton Union Railway" proposed in 1854 to carry a line through the centre of Bristol and along the Avon Gorge to New Passage, where a train ferry would cross the water.
-This became the "Bristol and South Wales Union Railway" (B&SWUR) which received its Act on 27 July 1857 but using a route to the east and north of Bristol.
+This became the "Bristol and South Wales Union Railway" (B&SWUR).
+The Bristol and South Wales Union Act 1857 (20 & 21 Vict. c.
+54) was passed on 27 July 1857 authorising a route to the east and north of Bristol.
 Brunel died in 1859 and the works were completed by Robert Pearson Brereton.